 My experience with these emerging strategies started when a client’s traditional SEO campaign flatlined overnight.
 Their rankings were solid, but traffic plummeted.
 Why?
 Because users were getting their answers directly from AI overviews instead of clicking through to websites.
 That’s when I realized we needed a completely different approach.

 The shift happened when location data became hyper-granular.
-We’re not talking about knowing someone’s in Manchester anymore—we’re talking about knowing they’re in the coffee shop on the third floor of the Arndale Centre, and they’ve been there for 23 minutes.
+We’re not talking about knowing someone’s in Manchester anymore.
+We’re talking about knowing they’re in the coffee shop on the third floor of the Arndale Centre, and they’ve been there for 23 minutes.
 That level of detail changes everything.

 Key Insight: Location context matters more than location coordinates.
 A user at an airport has different needs than someone at the same coordinates but in a nearby office building.

 The first step is understanding your location hierarchy.
 I learned this the hard way when a restaurant client wanted to target “London.”
 Sounds simple, right?
 Wrong.
-Greater London covers 1,572 square kilometres and includes everything from bustling Covent Garden to quiet suburban Bromley.
+Greater London covers 1,572 square kilometres and includes everything from busy Covent Garden to quiet suburban Bromley.
 The pizza shop in Camden has zero relevance to someone in Croydon.

-Here’s how I approach modern location setup:
+Here’s how I approach modern location setup.

-Micro-Location Mapping: Instead of broad geographic areas, I create micro-zones based on foot traffic patterns, competitor density, and local search behavior.
+Micro-location mapping: Instead of broad geographic areas, I create micro-zones based on foot traffic patterns, competitor density, and local search behavior.
 A 500-meter radius around a shopping centre behaves differently than the same radius around a residential area.

-Weather-Responsive Campaigns: This might sound mad, but weather affects location-based behavior more than most marketers realize.
+Weather-responsive campaigns: This might sound mad, but weather affects location-based behavior more than most marketers realize.
 Rainy days drive more indoor dining searches, while sunny weekends boost outdoor activity queries.

 Quick Tip: Use Google’s location bid adjustments as a starting point, but don’t stop there.
 Layer in demographic data, time-of-day modifiers, and seasonal adjustments for campaigns that actually work.

-IP-Based Geolocation: Still useful, but treat it like a blunt instrument.
+IP-based geolocation: Still useful, but treat it like a blunt instrument.
 IP geolocation can tell you someone’s general area, but it’s about as precise as throwing darts blindfolded.
 Great for country or city-level targeting, useless for hyper-local campaigns.

-Data Source | Accuracy Level | Privacy Compliance | Best Use Case |
+| Data Source | Accuracy Level | Privacy Compliance | Best Use Case |

-GPS | 3-5 meters | High requirements | Hyper-local targeting |
+| GPS | 3-5 meters | High requirements | Hyper-local targeting |

-WiFi Triangulation | 10-50 meters | Medium requirements | Indoor location services |
+| WiFi Triangulation | 10-50 meters | Medium requirements | Indoor location services |

-IP Geolocation | City level | Low requirements | Regional campaigns |
+| IP Geolocation | City level | Low requirements | Regional campaigns |

-Beacon Technology | 1-3 meters | High requirements | In-store experiences |
+| Beacon Technology | 1-3 meters | High requirements | In-store experiences |

 Let’s talk about the elephant in the room: IP geolocation accuracy.
 If you’ve ever had Google think you’re in a completely different city while you’re sitting in your own living room, you understand the problem.